-Filing a small claims lawsuit is inexpensive, (it's usually less than $50 to file a case), and a fairly straightforward process.
-You don’t need a lawyer—in fact, they’re not even allowed in some cases.
-A judge (there are no juries) will probably hear your case within a month or so of you filing suit.
+Filing a small claims lawsuit is inexpensive and fairly straightforward.
+You don’t need a lawyer—in fact, many courts don’t allow them in most cases.
+A judge (there are no juries) will probably hear your case within a month or so of your filing suit.

-If you don’t agree with the court ruling, you may be able to appeal it.
+Small claims courts usually decide the case on the spot or issue a decision within a few days.
+If you don’t agree with the court’s ruling, you might be able to appeal it.

 Your state court website is an excellent resource to find the name of the court where you should file suit.
 Most small claims courts post the forms you’ll need to file (usually called a complaint or claim), filing fees and other costs, and court rules and procedures online.